veganaize/closure-compiler/Lint-warning-about-`arguments`.md

    ```

    and `$jscomp.arrayFromIterable` will not successfully convert the Arguments
    object into an Iterable in pre-ES6 browsers.
+This is tracked at [#1303](https://github.com/google/closure-compiler/issues/1303).

 We make an exception for `Function.prototype.apply` so there is no warning for
 `f.apply(obj, arguments);`.